 20.4) The Board shall be obliged to consider any claims made to it under Clause 4.2. above if such claims were made prior to the date notice was given under Clause 19 above.

+Top of page

 Other provisions

 21) All payments to be made by the nominated company under the arrangement shall be made by electronic funds transfer.